The Emerging Novel Universe

 Emergence “occurs when a complex entity has properties or behaviors that its parts do not have on their own, and emerge only when they interact in a wider whole,” Wikipedia.com – Emergence.
 Through the “bottom-up” processing of multiple, “lower” level components – each component independently following a common set of “simple” rules – a “higher” level of complexity emerges.[i]
 A model is an “informative representation of an object, person, or system,” Wikipedia.com – Model.
 By modeling and manipulating a lower-level’s expression (behavior) of its rules (options), a higher-level model effectively manages emergent properties, as suggested by the Attention-schema theory (AST).[ii]

 AST considers animal “consciousness” as a control model of emergence – what the Novel Universe Model calls a Higher-Order Conductor (HOC).
 This control model is constructed of multiple neurological circuits, or sub-models – what NUM calls Lower-Order Bodies (LOB).
-A mind is the “capstone” model, a body’s “highest-ordered conductor,” sitting atop a layered “pyramid” of models, each nested with sub-models in a vast network of unconscious processing through competent cognition (self-directed, effective problem-solving) at each level.
+A mind is the “capstone” model, a body’s “highest-ordered conductor,” sitting atop a layered “pyramid” of models, each nested with sub-models in a vast network of unconscious processing through competent cognition (self-directed, effective problem-solving).

 Consciousness allows for the awareness and adjustment of behavior through mental models (stories), as well as the evaluation of a specific action’s overall success or failure – did Hana pick up the cup, or did it slip from her hand to the floor at the exciting news of a first grandchild?
 Out of a noisy, irreducible world, the answer arises as a manageable, reducible concept – crap, she dropped the cup!
 With new information, these same models (LOB) allow Hana (HOC) to update her actions, and find a way to met her preference to hold onto the cup.
 The thought itself derives from its own LOB – a mental model, or story (pattern of information) she tells herself about who she is as a person.
 Hana’s a Stoic, someone who keeps her cool, no matter what.
 Any news, good or bad, won’t make her lose control, at least that’s the behavioral priority she seeks to maintain – her attractor state, the “self” she sees herself as.